Expert dental care in Thailand, coordinated for you

 Immediate-Load Implant (Same-Day Tooth)

 A temporary crown is placed on the implant the same day it is inserted.
 You leave the clinic with a functional tooth immediately.
-The permanent crown replaces it once integration is confirmed, usually after three to four months.
+The permanent crown replaces it once integration is confirmed, usually after three to six months.

-• Eliminates the gap period — you have a tooth from day one
+• Eliminates the gap period, you have a tooth from day one

 • Works best in the front of the mouth where aesthetics matter most